 We are one of the world's leading hearing aid specialists.
 HearingDirect offers a wide range of affordable products, as well as information resources to help improve the quality of life for the hard of hearing.

 Don't forget to like our Blog Page.

-This entry was posted in Hearing Aids, Hearing Information, Opinion and tagged specsavers hearing aids, hearing aids on 9th October 2017 by Gary.
+This entry was posted in Hearing Aids, Opinion, Reviews and tagged Product review, hearing aids cost, specsavers hearing aids, hearing aids on 9th October 2017 by Gary.

 ← Previous Post

 I have two Phonac hearing aids from D Omerod at £3800 bought about four years ago.
 It has no loop T switch like the NHS and was much better than the NHS.
 But I now have alot of trouble hearing in places where there is any other noise but have no way of altering my aid like on the NHS.
 My machine is supposed to do it automatically.
 Will your machine be any better and how do you manage to check my hearing?
 As a matter of interest my daughter in law is in charge of a hearing department at a hospital in Toronto and was surprised at the price I had to pay which was about three times what she paid for the same aid.
 At Ormerod I have a free check up every six months.
 What can you do, can you do any better?

 Sorry, you must be logged in to post a comment.

 Get special offers, product launches and events.